aiellomau/improve-microservice-sample/microservices/README.md

 # Reservation Rest API details
-Note: http://localhost:8762 is teh API Gateway (Zuul) where acts as a proxy for all microservices
+Note: http://localhost:8762 is the API Gateway (Zuul) where acts as a proxy for all microservices

 ### Get availables dates